 Thank you all for your continued business and support.
 We love working on the Next Economy, and we couldn’t do it without you.

 -- Jeremy and Garvin

-Garvin Jabusch is cofounder and chief investment officer of Green Alpha®Advisors, and is co-manager of the Green Alpha ® Next Economy Index, or GANEX and the Sierra Club Green Alpha Portfolio.
-He also authors the blog "Green Alpha's Next Economy."
+Garvin Jabusch is cofounder and chief investment officer of Green Alpha®Advisors, LLC.
+He is co-manager of the Shelton Green Alpha Fund (NEXTX), of the Green Alpha Next Economy Index, and of the Sierra Club Green Alpha Portfolio.
+He also authors the Sierra Club's economics blog, "Green Alpha's Next Economy."